weavedigitalstudio/weave-fcrm-tribute-styles/README.md

-# Weave / FireHawk CRM Tributes - Site Specific CSS Styles
+# FireHawkCRM Tributes - Site Specific CSS Style Overrides

+STARTER TEMPLATE TO CUSTOMISE
-STARTER TEMPLATE Custom site specific css styles for the FireHawk CRM Tributes
+Custom site specific css style overrides for the FireHawkCRM Tributes

-Use your code editor add you site specific css to 'css/weave-fcrm-tributes.css'
+Use your code editor and add you site specific css to 'css/weave-fcrm-tributes.css'